Goldman Sachs' graduate interview questions about the firm

 Obviously start by Googling ‘Goldman Sachs culture’.
 There’s been a lot written about this topic, including case studies for academic business courses.
 What do you learn, and how could your conclusions have relevance to the company’s people and its clients?
 Don’t forget the firm also has a presence on social media, including LinkedIn, Twitter and YouTube.
 The ‘Investor relations’ and ‘Media relations’ section of its website are also a mine of information about how it operates and sees itself in the market.

 While doing the recommended research, jot down a few values that are prized by the bank.
-The Goldman Sachs business principle page in its 2016 annual report (in the ‘investor relations’ section of its website) outlines its corporate beliefs from ¬client interests always coming first’ to integrity and honesty being at the heart of the business.
+Goldman Sachs' business principle page (in the ‘Who we are’ section of its website) outlines its corporate beliefs from client interests always coming first’ to integrity and honesty being at the heart of the business.

 You should then match your findings with examples from your own academic, work, extracurricular or personal experiences to show that you’re not only aware of Goldman Sachs’ values, but that you have demonstrated them in your own life.
 When have you worked effectively in a team?
 Have you ever contributed to your community?
 Goldman Sachs is committed to investing in communities.